mawiseman/episerver-pheonix/src/Phoenix/Feature/PageScripts/ReadMe.md

 #### 2. Implement `IHasPageScripts`

-On the pages that authors can edit page scripts, implement `IHasPageScripts`
+On any page that authors can edit page scripts, implement `IHasPageScripts`

 i.e. Your sites `BasePage` that all pages inherit from